russellgordon/math-club-2024-25/content/source-icd2o/shared/Tasks/Analysing an Image, Solo.md

 ## Image

-You have selected an image to reproduce, after consultation with Mr. Jones.
+You have selected an image to reproduce, after consultation with Mr. Jones or Mr. Gordon.
 This was provided to you as a hardcopy printout.

 ## Reflection prompts